An Ancestral Call

 My heritage includes much more than the Mediterranean - Italian is only a quarter of who I am by blood - but I was raised mostly in this large part of my family, with cousins in the dozens, and always a great aunt to visit.
 The stories of these older female relatives, my grandmother's sisters and sisters-in-law, and their faith and superstitions, became a significant part of my own perception of life, death, and the mysteries of each.

 My grandmother had nothing to do, in the mundane sense, with the acquisition of my first tarot deck.
 In fact, she may not have even known about my interest in tarot until years later, when I told her I was doing readings professionally.
 But it's difficult to think there wasn't an underlying ancestral cause to this ever-growing involvement with the cards.
-Though my ancestry also reaches back to the dark forests and farthest corners of Poland, the highlands of Scotland and the shores of Ireland, as well as to Germany and France, and though I certainly feel an ancestral pull from every branch of the tree that has affected my spirituality in other ways, there is a distinct and direct connection to Italy that is, importantly, still quite alive for me.
+Though my ancestry mostly reaches back to the dark forests and farthest corners of Poland and Russia, as well as to the highlands of Scotland and the shores of Ireland, to Germany and France, and to the Middle East, and though I certainly feel an ancestral pull from every branch of the tree that has affected my spirituality in other ways, there is a distinct and direct connection to Italy that is, importantly, still quite alive for me.
 And Italy, of course, is the most likely birthplace of the tarot, according to today's tarot historians.
 That fact doesn't have any specific significance, but it makes an interest in tarot a legitimate part of embracing my heritage.

 Whenever I read for my grandmother, I used the Classical Tarots